325 Chow Yei Ching Building

-Yizhou Yu is currently a full professor in the Department of Computer Science at the University of Hong Kong, and an adjunct professor in the Department of Computer Science at University of Illinois, Urbana-Champaign (UIUC).
-He was first a tenure-track and then a tenured professor at UIUC for more than 10 years.
+Yizhou Yu is currently a full professor in the Department of Computer Science at the University of Hong Kong.
+He was first a tenure-track and then a tenured professor at University of Illinois, Urbana-Champaign (UIUC) for 12 years.
 He has also collaborated with eBay Research, Google Brain and Microsoft Research in the past.
 He received his PhD degree in computer science from the computer vision group at University of California, Berkeley.
 He also holds a MS degree in applied mathematics and a BE degree in computer science and engineering from Zhejiang University.

 |Image and Video Computing|